Tuesday Tips: Tuck MBA Essays and Tips for 2021-2022

 If you are struggling to come up with a topic to discuss, talk to your friends and family about any stories that remind them of your unique personality and how you interact with others.
 Sometimes talking with the people who know you the best can aid your self-awareness.

-Think about times that you invested in another person’s success even when inconvenient.
+Think about times that you invested in another person’s success, even when inconvenient.
 Maybe you helped a competitor at work.
-Or, helped someone who was not in a position to reciprocate.
+Or, perhaps you helped someone who was not in a position to reciprocate.
 It’s easy to help others in a low-stakes environment.
 It is hard to be encouraging when it doesn’t personally benefit you.

-If there were any lessons learned that you have applied since then, describe those lessons.
+If you learned any lessons that you have applied since then, describe those lessons.

-Optional Essay: Please provide any additional insight or information that you have not addressed elsewhere (e.g., atypical choice of evaluators, factors affecting academic performance, unexplained job gaps or changes).
+Optional Essay: Please provide any additional insight or information that you have not addressed elsewhere and may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.
 (300 words)

 Examples of necessary explanations include a low GPA or academic probation.
-Or, gaps in your work experience or a non-professional recommender.
-If there is anything in your application that may raise questions, clear up those doubts in this essay.
+Or, perhaps you have gaps in your work experience or a non-professional recommender.
+If anything in your application may raise questions, clear up those doubts in this essay.

 Ideally, an optional essay is brief, to the point, and focuses on the future.
 Succinctly explain what happened.
 Then, focus on how you improved and will continue to improve.
 Remain forward-looking and optimistic.